 No one likes it when an application stutters.
 The Node.js community knows this all too well, so they are continuously working on making this technology run faster.
 Additionally, incredible speed is in the nature of Node.js, as it’s been developed to speed things up in the online world.
 With Node, you can rest assured your product will match the standards of apps created by even the largest companies with a considerable budget.

-When Node.js back-end is not the best choice?
+When is Node.js not the best choice?

 Although you can implement almost any idea using Node.js, it doesn’t mean that it will always be the best choice.
 Sometimes it’s good to choose a technology that fits your requirements better.
 Sounds vague?
 To make it more transparent, let’s describe a few potential situations.